 For reference, FCI is “Information not intended for public release.
-It is provided by or generated by for the Government under a contract to develop or deliver a product or service to the Government.
+It is provided by or generated by the Government under a contract to develop or deliver a product or service to the Government.
 FCI does not include information provided by the Government to the public.”
-CUI is government created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations and government wide policies.
+CUI is government-created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations, and government-wide policies.
 It is not corporate intellectual property unless created for or included in requirements related to a government contract.
 Some examples include critical infrastructure, tax, or health/privacy information.

 What are the requirements?

 CMMC combines various cybersecurity standards, most specifically building on the NIST SP 800-171.
 However, the CMMC model takes this further and categorizes cybersecurity best practices into 17 domains, such as “Access Control” and “Systems and Communications Protection.”
 Forty-three distinct capabilities, such as “control remote system access” and “control communications at system boundaries,” are distributed across those domains.

 CMMC has five certification levels that reflect the maturity and reliability of an organization’s cyber infrastructure, ranging from “Basic Cybersecurity Hygiene” to “Advanced/Progressive.”
 Contractors are evaluated based on the implementation of technical controls, documentation, and policies and can receive a certification level of 1 to 5, 5 being the most secure.
 The need to demonstrate all, or a selection of, the 43 capabilities will be based on this assigned level.

 The DoD will specify the required CMMC level in their Requests for Information (RFIs) and Requests for Proposals (RFPs).
 Only those organizations who have been certified at the required level or above will be eligible to bid on those contracts.